Tung Chung line: History

 Both the Chinese and British governments reached an agreement and construction commenced in November 1994.
+The line was originally named Lantau line but was later renamed Tung Chung line during the construction.

 The Lantau Airport rail link consists of two train lines, the Tung Chung line and the Airport Express.
-Both lines deploy the same rolling stock with minor differences in interior fittings and liveries.
+Both lines deploy the same rolling stock with differences in interior fittings and liveries.
+The Lantau Airport Railway had consultants such as Arup, Halcrow, Meinhardt, Hyder Consulting, and others, at the time of the construction.

-On 21 June 1998, the Tung Chung line was officially opened by Chief Executive Tung Chee-hwa, and service commenced the next day.
+On 22 June 1998, the Tung Chung line was officially opened by Chief Executive Tung Chee-hwa, and service commenced the next day.

 On 16 December 2003, an open house for charity took place at the recently completed Nam Cheong station, an interchange between the Tung Chung line and soon to be opened West Rail line.
-The station then closed on 19 December 2003 in preparation for the opening of the new West Rail line, and it was officially opened to public on 20 December 2003.
+The station then closed on 19 December 2003 in preparation for the opening of the new KCR West Rail, and it was officially opened to public on 20 December 2003.
 Since then, the number of cars per train has increased from seven to eight to accommodate the additional patronage.

 Sunny Bay station opened on 1 June 2005 as an interchange for the Disneyland Resort line.
-The resort opened its door two months after the station became operational.
+The resort opened its doors two months after the station became operational.

-Between 2006 and 2007, four new trains entered service to improve service frequency.
+Between 2006 and 2007, four new Korean Rotem Emu entered service to increase service frequency.
 The first train was delivered on 9 February 2006 and entered service on 12 June 2006.
 Modifications were added to the platforms to accommodate the new trains, which are a few millimetres wider than the original rolling stock.